- Optimal Thinking

 I appeared on hundreds of shows answering questions about Optimal Thinking, and even hosted my own radio and television programs.
 It was fun!

 Every time I deliver an Optimal Thinking seminar, I connect my best self with the participants.
-My executive coaching and life coaching practices allow me the privilege of contributing Optimal Thinking in another format.
-I interact with all kinds of wonderful people, including students, executives and CEOs of large corporations, small-business owners, working moms, educators, and health professionals.
+My executive coaching and life optimization programs allow me the privilege of contributing Optimal Thinking one on one.
+I interact with all kinds of wonderful people, including CEOs and senior executives of large corporations, small-business owners, working moms, educators, politicians, compassionate service providers, and even members of royal families.
 When they gain the tools to make the most of their lives, they often say: “I feel like flying out of here!”
 Needless to say, I love my career.

 I work with a joyful heart and am blessed with endless satisfaction.